-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 Currencies and bonds

 The Canadian dollar was trading higher early Tuesday holding most of the steady gains seen in the pre-dawn hours.
 The loonie, which finished Monday at 80.12 cents (U.S.), had a day range so far of 79.78 cents to 80.37 cents.
-The dollar was trading at the higher end of that range at last check, bolstered by steadying oil prices and a weaker U.S. dollar.
+The dollar was trading near the middle of that range at last check, bolstered by steadying oil prices and a weaker U.S. dollar.

 Although events in North Korea rattled currency markets early on, Sue Trinh, head of Asia FX strategy for RBC, noted that the market reaction to the latest events have been "impressive for its muted tone" with initial risk-off moves proving relatively shallow and short-lived.